Reginald K. Gee

-Reginald K. Gee (April 28, 1964) is a creative artist, writer and musician.
-Gee’s brown paper bag series of paintings (1995-2002) were featured in a 25-year retrospective at the David Barnett Gallery.
+Reginald K. Gee (born April 28, 1964) is a creative artist, writer and musician.
+Gee's brown paper bag series of paintings (1995–2002) were featured in a 25-year retrospective at the David Barnett Gallery.

 Early life

 Reginald K Gee was born in 1964 in Milwaukee, Wisconsin and spent most of his childhood on the northwest side in the Havenwoods neighborhood.
 Gee is of African and Native-American (Blackfoot/Choctaw) descent.
 The youngest of three siblings.
 Gee's parents were from Mississippi, where his mother's family worked as sharecroppers.
 Gee's father, Hamilton R. Gee, was a World War II veteran who came to Milwaukee in the 1950s to work for International Harvester.
 Gee's mother, Ethel L. Gardner Gee, was a seamstress who retired from American Motors Corporation.
 Early in life, Gee exhibited his artistic talent at Byron Kilbourn Elementary School.

 Art career

 Gee's professional art debut occurred February 1988 during an exhibition at the Dean Jensen Gallery in Milwaukee, Wisconsin.

 Gee's subject matter includes jazz musicians, surreal landscapes, seascapes, romance, fantasy and social commentary.
 During the early 1990s, Gee's art was shown at the Baltimore Folk & Visionary Art Show, the New York Outsider Art Fair and the National Black Fine Art Show at the Puck Building in New York City.
-In 2002, two of Gee's paintings, “The Honest Crowd” and “Inspiration” were selected for the 2002 Smithsonian Traveling Exhibition, “In the Spirit of Martin: The Living Legacy of Dr. Martin Luther King Jr.” Another Gee painting, “Nationwide Tobacco Ban, © 1998,” was chosen for a campaign against smoking sponsored by the American Lung Association.
+In 2002, two of Gee's paintings, “The Honest Crowd” and “Inspiration” were selected for the 2002 Smithsonian traveling exhibition In the Spirit of Martin: The Living Legacy of Dr. Martin Luther King Jr..
+Another Gee painting, “Nationwide Tobacco Ban, © 1998", was chosen for a campaign against smoking sponsored by the American Lung Association.